 1.1 Identify Liens and Encumbrances

 Begin by reviewing the decedent’s records.
 Look for titles, registration documents, UCC-1 financing statements, or loan agreements.
 Confirm the name of the secured creditor and the outstanding balance.
-This step ensures you understand the scope of any lien under N.C.
-Gen. Stat. § 25-9-207 (Protection of Secured Creditor’s Interest) (view statute).
+This step ensures you understand the scope of any lien.
+N.C.
+Gen. Stat. § 25-9-207 addresses a secured party’s duties of care when it has possession of collateral; it does not itself establish the lien (view statute).

 1.2 Seek Court Approval to Move Estate Property

-• Explain why relocation of the vehicle is necessary (e.g., storage, sale, or inspection).
+• Document why relocation of the vehicle is necessary (e.g., storage, sale, or inspection).

 • List the vehicle by make, model, vehicle identification number (VIN), and lienholder information.